aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-pattern-effects/_index.md

 ---
-title: Add Pattern Overlay Effects in Aspose.PSD for Java
+title: "Pattern Overlay PSD: Add Effects with Aspose.PSD for Java"
 linktitle: Add Pattern Overlay
 second_title: Aspose.PSD Java API
-description: Learn how to add pattern overlay effects to PSD files using Aspose.PSD for Java.
-Step‑by‑step guide with code examples and troubleshooting tips.
+description: "Learn how to add a pattern overlay PSD effect to PSD files using Aspose.PSD for Java.
+Step‑by‑step guide with code examples and troubleshooting tips."
 weight: 12
 url: /java/advanced-image-effects/add-pattern-overlay/
-date: 2025-11-30
+date: 2026-04-12
+keywords:
+- pattern overlay psd
+- apply texture overlay
+- change pattern overlay color
+- add pattern overlay
+- create custom psd pattern
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Add Pattern Overlay Effects in Aspose.PSD for Java
+# Pattern Overlay PSD: Add Effects with Aspose.PSD for Java

-## Introduction

 If you need to **add pattern overlay** to your Photoshop (PSD) files from a Java application, Aspose.PSD for Java makes the task straightforward.
 In this tutorial we’ll walk through loading a PSD, editing its pattern overlay settings, and saving the result—all with clear, production‑ready code.
 By the end you’ll understand why pattern overlays are useful for branding, texture creation, and dynamic image generation.